 * how to manage ADHD meds;

-* how to become an ADHD coach; and more.
+* what you can do to become an ADHD coach; and more.

 Sending a big thank you to everyone who submitted questions and to YOU, my loyal listeners.